FOREX-Dollar marooned as investors shrug off inflation spike

 "This report is consistent with that, it doesn't argue against it.
 I think the market needed something that argued against it to push the U.S. dollar higher."

-The U.S. dollar index =USD fell slightly after the inflation figures were published and last sat at 90.041, more or less flat for the week.
+The U.S. dollar index =USD fell slightly after the inflation figures were published and last sat at 89.974, down very slightly for the week.

-Benchmark 10-year U.S. Treasuries actually rallied to a three-month high in the wake of CPI, as short sellers capitulated, and quit bets on rising yields.
+Benchmark 10-year U.S. Treasuries actually rallied to a three-month high in the wake of CPI, as short sellers quit bets on rising yields.
 US/

 Focus now turns to the Fed's meeting next week, although traders now say that there may not be much of a shift in rhetoric which has played down the need to taper stimulus.